Important Information about

 - Computer Games

-addictions and they result in problems in many areas of the individual's life.
+These "addictions" are real, in that they follow the same pattern as substance abuse and they result in problems in many areas of the individual's life.

-They have similar effects on relationships, which are often neglected in favor
+have similar effects on relationships, which are often neglected in favor

-of the addictive behavior, undermining trust and putting pressure on partners
+of the "addictive" behavior, undermining trust and putting pressure on partners

 and other family members to cover up and make up for difficulties arising from

-the addiction.
-Addiction to these behaviors involves similar brain mechanisms
+the "addiction".
+"Addiction" to these behaviors involves similar brain mechanisms

 What is Internet addiction or Computer addiction?
 Internet